-Your building's Hall Council is a student organization which provides programming and events geared towards residents in each community.
-Hall Councils are also great mediums for advocating changes within the halls.
+Your building's Hall Council is a student organization which provides programming and events geared towards residents.
+Hall Councils are great mediums for advocating changes within the halls.
 You can be involved as a representative from your house or by serving on the executive board.